-First there was their thoughtfulness with the wedding planning process.
+First there was their thoughtfulness, which was evident in their wedding planning process.
 They didn’t come to the decision lightly; it wasn’t a foregone conclusion that they would have a wedding.
 And that kind of introspection is something I deeply respect.
-Ultimately, they decided they wanted to have a wedding celebration to honor not only their own relationship, but all of the friends and family that support them.
-And that sentiment was deeply enmeshed throughout the weekend.
+Ultimately, they decided they wanted to have a wedding celebration to honor not only their own relationship, but all of the friends and family that support the two of them.
+And they wanted to bring everyone together in the town they love so much – Salem, MA!
+The Hawthorne Hotel was the perfect place for their wedding celebration.
+And those sentiments they value so highly – friends, family, and home – were deeply enmeshed throughout the weekend.

 But I’m making everything sound awfully sweet and serious.
 And while there were moments of that, it was also a wedding that was playful, joyful, and wildly fun.
 Especially when everyone started tearing it up on the dance floor!

 So make sure you scroll all the way down for some killer dancing pics.
 And I hope you can feel the joy, friendship, and love that flowed through that perfect September wedding day at the Hawthorne Hotel in Salem, when my friends KellyAnne & Duke got married.